Financial Aid

 2 .

-To be considered for financial aid you must first submit the Free Application for Federal Student Aid (FAFSA) form.
+To be considered for federal financial aid you must first submit the Free Application for Federal Student Aid (FAFSA).
+Our Title IV Federal Institution code, used on the FAFSA, is G13103.
 You will want to keep in mind key deadlines and gather all your documentation to complete the form, so you can get the best financial aid package possible.

 Financial Aid Office

-Our Title IV Federal Institution code, used on the FAFSA form, is G13103.
+Our Title IV Federal Institution code, used on the FAFSA, is G13103.

 (619) 615-1460